-The stop for bus 78 to make the journey from the train station to the town is right next to the station and leaves frequently, it is clearly marked with the destinations being “castles”.
+The stop for bus 78 to make the journey from the train station to the town is right next to the station and leaves frequently, it is clearly marked with the destinations being “castles.”

 In the town, we bought our tickets for the castle tour and grabbed refreshments for the hike we would have to make upward to reach the castle.
 The tickets were 9 euro for Adult admission to just Neuschwanstein and 8 with a student ID.
-The other castle, Hohenschwangau, is located closer to the ticket offices and one can tour both castles for a discounted bundled rate, but we didn’t know if we would have the time or energy to manage both in one day.
+The other castle, Hohenschwangau, is located closer to the ticket offices.
+You can tour both castles for a discounted bundled rate, but we didn’t know if we would have the time or energy to manage both in one day.

-There is no bus up to the base of the castle, the hike is about 30 minutes from the ticket office or there is a horse drawn carriage option.
+There is no bus up to the base of the castle, the hike is about 30 minutes from the ticket office, or there is a horse-drawn carriage option.
 With our beer and glühwein in hand, we made the leisurely hike onward and upward on a paved trail through a forest.
 We passed by other visitors, beautiful vistas of the valley below, and enchanting frosted foliage.

 Then it was off to snap some photos, take our tour and make our way back down to catch the train back home.
 Equally as stunning as the castle was the view of the surrounding terrain and the valley below, making the whole experience, from train to hike to tour, a beautiful one.